 How Esper Can Help Set-up and Manage Your FOTA Updates

 Evidently the process to set up FOTA for a dedicated device is much harder than it would seem for consumer Android devices.
-However, for customers using Esper Enhanced Android (EEA) through the Esper platform, you can abstract away all the technical jargon and simply utilize our user-friendly cloud interface to deploy FOTA updates to any and all EEA devices in your fleets on your schedule.
+However, for customers using Esper Foundation for Android (Foundation) through the Esper platform, you can abstract away all the technical jargon and simply utilize our user-friendly cloud interface to deploy FOTA updates to any and all Foundation devices in your fleets on your schedule.

 We’ve extended our Pipelines feature to include FOTA so you can set up multiple staging groups of devices to verify and validate an OTA update before it is rolled out completely.
 You will also be able to set specific times when updates are to be installed, to minimize the impact of a potential downtime.

 Esper handles all the cloud infrastructure setup required so that your update rollouts are worry-free.
-Devices running Esper Enhanced Android can support both traditional and A/B updates (depending on the device architecture) out of the box, which means no work needs to be done on the device end either.
-EEA FOTA is planned to roll out in the first half of 2021 as an additional service available for our customers to purchase.
+Devices running Esper Foundation for Android can support both traditional and A/B updates (depending on the device architecture) out of the box, which means no work needs to be done on the device end either.
+Foundation FOTA is planned to roll out in the first half of 2021 as an additional service available for our customers to purchase.